 After the Renaissance had been firmly established in Italy and spread across the rest of Europe (in each country in a slightly different manner), it was gradually succeeded by the Baroque in the early 17th century.
 The Renaissance was characterized by symmetrical plans and facades, pillars and pilasters that adhered to the interior spatial organization, and a general concern with order and mathematical logic.
 On the other hand, the Baroque style promoted a more diversified, free approach to architectural design, driven by playfulness rather than rationalism.
 It was typified by the fragmentary ornamental elements (especially on the façade), plans that were not necessarily symmetrical, and a general lack of correspondence between the interior and the exterior of a building.
 If the Renaissance was the truth, the Baroque was the drama; the Renaissance was realistic depiction and the Baroque was trompe l’oeil; the Renaissance was a circle, the Baroque was an oval (literally – if you take a look at the plans, this is what you’ll notice).
 The best way to see the main buildings from this part of history is simply to go to Rome, as it is basically the home of Baroque.

 In the next few centuries, the 18th and the 19th, it seemed that the art world was put on pause, or even sort of rewound to its previous stages.
 A deliberate effort was made to return to classicism, which resulted in the emergence of neo-classical architecture and a series of revivals – Romanesque revival, Gothic revival, and a sort of American Neo-Classicism that is usually referred to as the Federal Style Architecture.
-This is what sometimes makes you question the period in which a building was made, especially if you don’t have any insight into its construction (remember – there is a Parthenon in Nashville, but this is only the most extreme example).
+This is what sometimes makes you question the period in which a building was made, especially if you don't have any insight into its construction (remember – there is a Parthenon in Nashville, but this is only the most extreme example).
 This sort of regression was not overcome until the late 19th century, when Art Nouveau emerged as a new total style, and finally opened a gap for breaking with tradition.
-Much of the credit goes to the Industrial Revolution as well, which made the mass production of iron possible, and revolutionized the process of construction and building at large.
+Much of the credit goes to the Industrial Revolution as well, which made the mass production of iron possible and revolutionized the process of construction and building at large.

-A number of important things happened at the verge of the 19th century, both for the arts and architecture.
+Many important things happened on the verge of the 19th century, both for the arts and architecture.
 Art Nouveau is widely seen as the first step toward Modernism, which made it crystal clear that we are done with classical architecture.
 This is due to a number of reasons, but it is appropriately illustrated by a single sentence signed by Louis Sullivan (the “father” of skyscrapers and inherently related to Art Nouveau): Form follows function.
 Modern (or Modernist) architecture literally turned the entire context of architectural design upside-down.
 Coinciding with some of the major cultural movements, such as the Bauhaus and De Stijl, it introduced functionalism and purified architectural form to the most radical extremes.
 It is possible to argue that it was simultaneously liberating and imprisoning, having made the architecture free (of ornament), and confined (by the universal language).
 Despite the latter and the fact that its scope is still quite vague even from today’s point of view, modernism came as one of the most important shifts in architectural design and expression.
 Its significance lies in the fact that it continues to inspire architects today, both in a good and a bad way, and of course, because it was able to evoke a critical response – postmodernism.

 The contemporary always seems to be shifting forward, thus writing about the present in a historical context seems tricky.
-If you take a look at the way architects approach design today, you’ll find a number of different responses.
-Some of them are neo-modern (as we have entered the phase that is very distant from the modern period, so this revival is possible), some still remind us of post-modernism, and some we are not sure how to call – deconstructivism, perhaps, or parametricism as a possibly new type of universal language, or something else, that hasn’t been named yet.
-Technological improvements, especially the computer programs but also the one that are directly related to construction, make almost everything seem possible.
+If you take a look at the way architects approach design today, you'll find several different responses.
+Some of them are neo-modern (as we have entered the phase that is very distant from the modern period, so this revival is possible), some still remind us of post-modernism, and some we are not sure how to call - deconstructivism, perhaps, or parametricism as a possibly new type of universal language, or something else, that hasn't been named yet.
+Technological improvements, especially computer programs but also the ones that are directly related to construction, make almost everything seem possible.
 The only relevant parameter is the cost, and of course, ethics.
-But as mentioned earlier, architecture rarely escapes the imprints of the era it is being built in, and whatever becomes out of it in the next few decades, it will be the echo of our own generation.
+But as mentioned earlier, architecture rarely escapes the imprints of the era it is being built in, and whatever becomes out of it in the next few decades, it will be the echo of our generation.
 Another possible way of looking at it is adopting the idea that history reoccurs, which would mean that postmodernism was the contemporary version of the Baroque, and we are much likely to return to the new revivals.

 Featured images: Pieter Bruegel the Elder - The Tower of Babel, image via Wikipedia; The Eiffel Tower in January, 1888. image via vox.com; Superstudio - Monunmento Continuo, 1969, image via MAXXI.
 All images used for illustrative purposes only.